4 Ways to Solve Communication Issues in the Workplace

 The Issue: Disengagement

 You couldn’t ask for a bigger problem than disengagement.
 This can be dangerous if not handled right away.
-It brings not only poor communication but also a lack of effort put forth toward tasks.
+It brings not only poor communication in the workplace but also a lack of effort put forth toward tasks.
 Prevalent disengagement can devastate any level of efficiency your office might have.
 However, it is an issue that can be solved.

 Team Contributor